LimpidTech/prefer.js/README.md

     var prefer = require('prefer');

-    // Get a Configurator object which we can use to retreive settings. prefer.load('settings.json', {}, function (err, configurator) {
+    // Get a Configurator object which we can use to retrieve settings. prefer.load('settings.json', {}, function (err, configurator) {
       if (err !== null) { throw err; }